dhis2/developer-portal/docs/guides/ai-development.md

 -   Do not paste real patient records, identifying information, or full database exports into a prompt unless you have explicitly cleared this against your organisation's policy.
 -   Do not paste production credentials, API tokens, or `.env` contents.
 If the agent needs to know that a variable exists, tell it the name, not the value.
--   Use the [DHIS2 play instances](https://im.dhis2.org/public/instances) or anonymised local data when you need realistic-looking examples.
+-   Use the [DHIS2 play instances](https://im.dhis2.org/public/instances), a demo database (such as Sierra Leone or HMIS), or anonymised local data when you need realistic-looking examples.

 ## When the agent gets DHIS2 wrong